kubernetes-retired/contrib/ingress/controllers/nginx/examples/tls/README.md

 **The Ingress controller examples have moved to the [kubernetes/ingress](https://github.com/kubernetes/ingress) repository.**

-This is an example to use a TLS Ingress rule to use SSL in NGINX
+This is an example to use a TLS Ingress rule to use SSL in NGINX.

 # TLS certificate termination